-Any students, parent/guardian, or employee who wishes to initiate the formal complaint process may put their complaint in writing to the building Principal or Program Coordinator or the North River Collaborative Civil Rights Coordinator.
+Any student, parent/guardian, or employee who wishes to initiate the formal complaint process may express this either verbally or in writing to the building Principal or Program Coordinator or the North River Collaborative Civil Rights Coordinator.
 Any Principal or Program Coordinator receiving such a complaint shall immediately forward the complaint to the Civil Rights Coordinator listed above, who will then begin the formal procedure described below.